core

 get_scan Link

-get_scan(scan_id, create=False)
+get_scan(scan_id, **kwargs)

-Get or create a Scan
+Get Scan

 instance in the local database.